 The H/ERV is designed to be hung from the ceiling by way of the anti-vibration springs and chain supplied.
-You will also need bolt cutters or snips and self-tapping screws.
+You will also need self-tapping screws.
 The following items are included with the H/ERV:

-- Galvanized suspension bracket (4)

-- #10-24 x 1/2" machine screw, Robertson socket drive (16)
+- #10-24 x 1/2" machine screw (16)

+- 1" washers (16)

-- Suspension Springs (4)
+- Suspension springs (4)

-- Double loop suspension chain (20')
+- Double loop suspension chain (4 x 5')

+- Suspension brackets (4)

-Securely fasten the bracket to the HRV with the machine screws supplied.
-(A)
+- 1. Securely fasten the suspension bracket to the HRV with the machine screws/washers supplied.
+(A) - 2.

-Cut the suspension chain into four equal lengths (5' max).
 Use a self-tapping screw to fasten the first complete link of chain to the pre-drilled hole in the bracket.
-(B) Hook the chain into the grab slot of the bracket.
+(B) - 3.
+Hook the chain into the grab slot of the bracket.
 Note that the tension of the chain must pull toward the middle of the bracket.

-Use the appropriate slot for this effect.
-(C)
+Use the appropriate slot for this effect. ( C) - 4.
 Attach the free end of the chain to a structurally sound member overhead.
-This will vary from site to site.
+This will vary from site to site. - 5.
 Form a 5" loop in the chain and hook the vibration isolation spring between the slack.
 (D)